pkccgh/playbook/scoping.md

 - Sequence scopes in the order the team will work on them.
 - Identify the Spotlight Scope.
 Which scope is the most critical to work on.
 - Run through the project scope by scope to see if it fits within the appetite.

+Success: Every step of the project organized in sequential manageable chunks

 Questions:
 - What are we missing?